Friday 19th to Sunday 21st September, 2025

-Abstract submission closes at 17:00 EAST Monday, March 31st 2025.
+Abstract submission closes at 17:00 EAST Wednesday, April 9th 2025.
 Authors will be notified of the outcome by Monday 14th April 2025.
-Meeting Registrations close on 1 September 2025.
+Registrations close on 1 September 2025.

 Scientific program

-The scientific program will take place on Saturday September 20th 2025.
-We aim to feature a full day of engaging pharmacometrics research, including our ISoP keynote speaker (to be confirmed).
+The scientific program will take place from midday on Saturday September 20th 2025 and will end in the afternoon on Sunday September 21st 2025.
+We aim to feature a full day of engaging pharmacometrics research, including our ISoP keynote speaker.

 Population analysis workshops (PAWs)

 As usual, we will offer Beginners and Intermediate workshops.
-These will be on Sunday September 21st 2025.
+These will begin on Friday September 19th 2025.
 The workshops will consist of lectures and hands-on exercises at a computer.
 During the hands-on exercises, tutors will be available for consultation and assistance.
 The Beginners workshop for NONMEM and the Intermediate workshop will be conducted as parallel sessions.

 The Beginners workshop will introduce the theory and practice of population modelling with NONMEM.
 Attendance at the Intermediate workshop requires experience with the conduct of at least one population approach analysis.